pemet/router-simple/README.md

 Assuming `eth0` as the WAN device and `eth1` the LAN (local network) device.  `eth0` should be working and configured already, and `eth1` still unconfigured.
 By default, CentOS does not use the old style `ethX` names anymore.
-The naming here was choosed intentionally to force you to check your config.
+The naming here was intentionally chosen to force you to check your configuration.

 * Use commands\
   `sudo nmcli connection modify enp6s0 ipv4.method manual`\